 Apple Jalapeno Jelly, $7.95 at Stonewall Kitchen

-And this one brings the heat with jalapenos—an idea you can try making at home too.
+This store-bought apple jelly brings the heat with jalapenos—an idea you can try making at home too.

 Apple cider vinegar is known as an age-old remedy for all manner of health issues from sore throats to blood sugar to dandruff and more.
 To make your own, you’ll once again need apple cores, sugar, and water.
 The key difference in making vinegar is that it isn’t a one-day task: The ingredients will need to spend about two weeks fermenting.
 Get the Apple Cider Vinegar recipe.